jgte/ls5-login/README.md

 `authenticator --key IZTCYTTCJRCZRVYERMDKYEXPTHAHKZXW`

-Copy and paste the *secret* string into an empty file.
+Finally, copy and paste the *secret* string into an empty file.

 ## Setting your login credentials